-Sarah is ranked by Legal 500 for her work in Intellectual Property: Trademarks.
-She regularly shares insights on advertising, IP, privacy, cybersecurity, and more on her blog, Behind the Scenes.
+Sarah is ranked by Legal 500 for her work in Intellectual Property: Trademarks, and she was named one of the twenty Top Cyber/Artificial Intelligence Attorneys in California in 2018 by the Daily Journal.
+In 2017, the Daily Journal named her among the Top Women Lawyers in California for her work in advertising, intellectual property, and privacy.
+She regularly shares insights on advertising, IP, privacy, cybersecurity, and more on her blog, Interactive Counsel.

 In January 2017, Sarah was a featured panelist on "Incident Response Comes of Age: Not Your Father’s Data Breach Response Playbook" at California Lawyer's Cyber Boot Camp in Los Angeles, California.

 In December 2016, Sarah spoke on a panel covering "The Role of Show Management in Protecting Exhibitor Intellectual Property" at the IAEE Expo!
 Expo!
 Annual Meeting & Exhibition 2016 in Anaheim, California.